Apollo 18 (film): Production

 The Science & Entertainment Exchange provided a science consultation to the film's production team.
-NASA was also "minimally involved with this picture," but declined to go further with the project.
+NASA was also "minimally involved with this picture", but declined to go further with the project.

 The film concludes with a statement that the Nixon Administration gave away hundreds of Moon rocks to foreign dignitaries around the world, and that many of these Moon rocks have been lost or stolen.
-This is actually true; both the Nixon and Ford Administrations gave away 135 Apollo 11 Moon rocks and 135 Apollo 17 goodwill Moon rocks.
-The Moon Rock Project, a joint effort of over 1,000 graduate students started at the University of Phoenix in 2002, has helped track down, recover or locate many Moon rocks and found that 160 are unaccounted for, lost or destroyed.
+This is true; both the Nixon and Ford Administrations gave away 135 Apollo 11 Moon rocks and 135 Apollo 17 goodwill Moon rocks.
+The Moon Rock Project, a joint effort of over 1,000 graduate students started at the University of Phoenix in 2002, has helped track down, recover, or locate many Moon rocks and found that 160 are unaccounted for, lost, or destroyed.

 In 1998, a sting operation called Operation Lunar Eclipse recovered the Honduras Apollo 17 goodwill Moon rock.

-The film is distributed by Dimension Films.
+The film has been distributed by Dimension Films.

 Alternate endings and deleted scenes

 Sixteen deleted scenes and four alternate endings are included in the DVD releases.

 Other deleted scenes have also surfaced that were included in some of the trailers.

 Deleted scenes

 A single deleted scene details the fate of the Russian cosmonaut.
 He is killed when an alien breaks his helmet visor.

 Other deleted scenes show two alternate versions of the dead cosmonaut.

-Version 1: Walker and Anderson find the cosmonaut's helmet but no Soviet ship.
+In the first version, Walker and Anderson find the cosmonaut's helmet but no Soviet lander.
 They then find the cosmonaut's body dragged many meters away.

-Version 2: The same as the first but the cosmonaut is partially buried.
+In the second version, the cosmonaut's body is partially buried.

 Another alternate scene shows Anderson leaving a picture of his family on the surface as he swears that he will get home.
-As he does, the rocks aliens begin to stalk him.
+As he does, the rock aliens begin to stalk him.
 Anderson spots the Soviet lander in the distance and narrowly makes it inside as the aliens chase after him.

 In another deleted scene, Grey survives the ordeal and argues with a DoD official back on Earth, who reveals that the astronauts were sent to the Moon to get infected and return to Earth so the United States could use the alien venom as a Bioweapon against the Soviet Union, which is conducting human experiments with the venom.